-In probably every book in school, one would have gone through the statement “India is an agricultural country” but things were not the same immediately post-independence.
-India had the ideal terrain and soil quality required for cultivation of crops but due to lack of proper inputs and equipment, the output was never enough to feed the country's own people.
+In probably every book in school, one would have gone through the statement “India is an agricultural country”, but things were not the same immediately post-independence.
+India had the ideal terrain and soil quality required for the cultivation of crops, but due to a lack of proper inputs and equipment, the output was never enough to feed the country's own people.
 It was only in the 1960s that the Indian Government focused on the aspect of revolutionizing the way agriculture is practiced in India.
 Thus, imports of modern agricultural machinery like tractors, harvesters, and high yielding variety of seeds were allowed and encouraged in India.

 Role of Tractors in Green Revolution

-Tractors form an important part of farm mechanization and play a vital role in increasing the overall productivity.
-The best part about tractors is its wide range of usage - not only can a tractor be used for harvesting but also as and when required implements can be attached and can be used for various other purposes.
+Tractors form an important part of farm mechanization and play a vital role in increasing overall productivity.
+The best part about tractors is its wide range of usage - not only can a tractor be used for harvesting but also, as and when required, implements can be attached and can be used for various other purposes.
 It can be even used as a mode of transport and for support in the construction industry.
 The number of tractors used for cultivation increased from 0.3 lakh in 1960-61 to about 20 lakhs in 1999-2000.

 Few important facts about tractors and its contribution to the green revolution are below